uclh-criu/learning-datascience/examples-mini/readme-examples-mini.md

-# Mini self-contained examples demonstrating coding solutions for patient data
+# Mini-examples demonstrating coding solutions for patient data

-(do not edit: run x-create-readme.r to update)
+A series of independent, self-contained examples in R scripts in this folder

+To use, either :
+1. create a new RStudio project from the repository to view & run the scripts locally
+2. just copy & paste the code from Github into RStudio

+(note to authors : this file is created by x-create-readme.r)

 ## date-time-formatting.r